-Command line tools: sed
+Command line tools: sed, awk.

-Results will be printed instead of being saved to the original file (add -i
+Results will be printed instead of being saved to the original file (add -i if needed)

 Print text